 Online shopping is ubiquitous

 Most of us now take online shopping for granted.
-I suspect some may even wonder that this article is needed at all.
+Some may even wonder why this article is needed at all.

 The fact is, there are still many people who are afraid to shop at online merchants — even well-known, reputable ones.